Crazy-Candyman/Results-Challenge/README.md

 # Attributions

-Challenged by Front End Mentor | Coded by Crazy_Candyman
+- Challenged by Front End Mentor | Coded by Crazy-Candyman